Variance modifiers limitations

 and then expect produce

 to produce literally anything, which this method cannot do.
-That is why contravariant type parameters cannot be used on public out-positions.
+That is why contravariant type parameters cannot be used in public out-positions.

 You cannot use contravariant type parameters (in

-modifier) at public out-positions, such as function result or read-only property type.
+modifier) in public out-positions, such as a function result or a read-only property type.

-Again, it is fine when those elements are private:
+Again, it is fine when these elements are private:

 modifier) for type parameters that are only consumed or accepted.
-One known example is kotlin.coroutines.Continuation
+A well-known example is kotlin.coroutines.Continuation

 :